Whether bullish or bearish, the trend is your friend. Try using the average directional index (ADX) to evaluate the strength of a stock trend.

 Content Marketing Awards 2016

 While this article discusses technical analysis, other approaches, including fundamental analysis, may assert very different views.

 The information contained in this article is not intended to be investment advice and is for educational purposes only.
-Clients must consider all relevant risk factors, including their own personal financial situation before trading.
+Clients must consider all relevant risk factors, including their own personal financial situations, before trading.

-TD Ameritrade does not make recommendations or determine the suitability of any security, strategy or course of action, for you through your use of trading tools or technical trading indicators.
+TD Ameritrade does not make recommendations or determine the suitability of any security, strategy, or course of action for you through your use of trading tools or technical trading indicators.

 Any investment decision you make in your self-directed account is solely your responsibility.
-Investools, Inc. and TD Ameritrade, Inc., are separate but affiliated companies and are not responsible for each other’s services or policies.

 Market volatility, volume, and system availability may delay account access and trade executions.